 Who doesn’t love a checklist?
 When you’re unsure where to start on a new journey a checklist can be very helpful.

 So I’ve created for you a TTC checklist to start you off on the right track.
-Click the image below or here to download your free checklist!
+Click the image below or here to download your free checklist and two week wait devotional!

 So let’s start with your cycle.
 Tracking your cycle is so important when you are actively trying to conceive.
 The most important part of tracking your cycle has got to be your fertile window!